 Having a national curriculum helps ensure a shared understanding of what the subject is about, and at what stage in the educational process key aspects are introduced.
 This allows teachers to properly plan for continuity and progression.

 A national curriculum also makes it possible to develop strategies, resources, and challenges that link what has gone before - and prepare for what is to follow.
 As a result, transition between each stage and between schools can be more easily managed.

-The new English National Curriculum will become mandatory in all state maintained schools from September 2014.
-However, it is anticipated that most schools in England (including academies and free schools) will use it as the basis for their own curriculum.
+The new English National Curriculum became mandatory in all state maintained schools from September 2014.
+However, the majority of schools in England (including academies and free schools) use it as the basis for their own curriculum.

 The Design and Technology Association played a significant role in the writing of the new curriculum, having been asked by the Department of Education what a modern and relevant for the 21st century programme of study should contain.

-The national curriculum D&T programmes of study were a result of bringing together stakeholders, including educational professionals, and representatives of industry such as Education for Engineering, the Design Council and British Nutrition Foundation.
+The national curriculum Design and Technology programmes of study were a result of bringing together stakeholders, including educational professionals, and representatives of industry such as Education for Engineering, the Design Council and British Nutrition Foundation.

 Further information can be found in the English National Curriculum programme of study for Design and Technology at the bottom of the, in the 'Associated Files' area.

 You can read about the National Curriculum for Wales, the curriculum area ‘Technologies’ for Scotland, and the National Curriculum for Science, Technology and Design for Northern Ireland for more information.